Effects of Hurricane Ida in the Northeastern United States: New York State

 At least three people were killed in Westchester County.
 More than 200 cars were abandoned on roads.
 A man was killed near the Saw Mill River Parkway after his car was submerged.
 A total of 18 people died in New York State.
+The New York State Thruway between exits 12 and 14 was temporarily shut down.
 Initial estimates, according to New York Governor Kathy Hochul, said flooding caused more than $50 million in damage in New York State.
 However, more updated numbers reveal damage in New York amounted to between $7.5 billion and $9 billion.